symfony/symfony-docs/book/doctrine.rst

 Querying for Objects with DQL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Imaging that you want to query for products, but only return products that
+Imagine that you want to query for products, but only return products that
 cost more than ``19.99``, ordered from cheapest to most expensive.
 From inside
 a controller, do the following::